Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 9800 GT 512MB should in theory be a lot better than the GeForce GT 440 1.5GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce 9800 GT 512MB should in theory be much superior to the GeForce GT 440 1.5GB overall. (explain)

-Pixel RateThe GeForce GT 440 1.5GB will be quite a bit (approximately 49%) faster with regards to full screen anti-aliasing than the GeForce 9800 GT 512MB, and also should be capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GT 440 1.5GB is much (approximately 49%) better at AA than the GeForce 9800 GT 512MB, and also capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison